These are questions we hear most often

 Your member number is a unique number provided to you by Great Erie.
 The member number is not to be used for Direct Deposits and payments.
 Your full account number (Also referred to as a MICR number) will be specific to each account suffix you open.
 The full account number is located at the bottom of your checks and on the Direct Deposit form you receive when you open an account.
 If you do not have these items, you can view the full account number within your Online Banking account.
 You may also request the account number in person.
 Great Erie does not give this number out over the phone.

-Great Erie Federal Credit Union is a full-service credit union with New York branches in Orchard Park and East Aurora.
+Great Erie Federal Credit Union is a full-service credit union serving the Buffalo and Erie County area including Hamburg, West Seneca, Orchard Park and East Aurora, New York.